The proof that π = 4

 If not this, then what?

-If the method of constructing the approximation is correct, perhaps we’re mistaken about the length of the constructed shape?
-It doesn’t feel that way, but once again, it’s best to have a firm metric in place:
+If the method of constructing the approximation is correct, perhaps we’re mistaken about the length of the constructed curve?
+It doesn’t feel that way, but once again, it’s best to have a real metric in place:

 On the left, we have a diagonal of some length n and a two-segment path (total length 2).
-The resulting path error — the walking-distance difference between the two routes — is εpath = 2 - n.
+The resulting length error — the difference in the walking distances associated with each of the two routes — is εwalk = 2 - n.

 Next, let’s have a look at the middle diagram.
-Here, the length of the diagonal is obviously the same as before (n), while the stairstep curve has a length of 4 · ½; this yields εpath = 4 · ½ - n — no change from before.
-The situation repeats on the right: εpath = 8 · ¼ - n.
-The general formula for the error after c steps is:
+Here, the length of the diagonal is obviously the same as before (n), while the stairstep curve has a length of 4 · ½; this yields εwalk = 4 · ½ - n — no change from before.
+The situation repeats on the right: εwalk = 8 · ¼ - n.
+The general formula for the length error after c steps is:

-That’s to say, εpath appears independent of εshape; it remains constant (and pretty big) as we iterate.
+That’s to say, as long as the jaggies exist, εwalk appears to be constant (and pretty big) as we iterate.

-In this view, the core claim of the troll proof checks out.
-The problem lies elsewhere: to a layperson, the proof implies a contradiction where none exists.
-Who says that pointwise proximity and walking-path distance must be correlated to begin with?
-You can probably take many routes from home to work or school that are geometrically distant, but have similar lengths.
+So, what’s going on?
+Well, the actual problem isn’t the construction method at all: it’s that the proof implied a contradiction where none exists!
+When we were first presented with the troll argument, we should have asked ourselves if pointwise proximity and walking-path distance must be correlated to begin with.
+After all, you can take many routes from home to work or school that are geometrically distant, but have similar lengths.
 Conversely, two nearby walking paths can have vastly different lengths if one is straight as an arrow and the other zig-zags a lot.
+Halving the amplitude of every zig and zag, but then doubling their number, doesn’t really change anything.

-Well… that’s where the proof trips up many folks who are more proficient in math.
-For a finite (but arbitrarily large) number of iterations, the answer is yes: despite visual similarity, jagged circles and smooth circles are just two wholly separate things.
+Yes and no. That’s where the proof trips up many folks who are more proficient in math.
+For a finite (but arbitrarily large) number of iterations, the answer is a firm yes: despite visual similarity, jagged circles and smooth circles are two wholly separate things.
+Making these jaggies small doesn’t make them disappear.

-But if we take the “repeat forever” part of the troll proof literally, we enter the realm of mathematical fiction.
-In standard analysis — the prevailing flavor of fiction used to deal with infinity in algebraic contexts — most attempts to formally analyze the scenario would show that our increasingly jagged curve somehow collapses to a smooth diagonal (or a smooth circle) the moment we start talking about the hypothetical outcome “at infinity”.
-In other words, the troll proof becomes invalid in a different (and less explicable) way.
+But if we take the “repeat forever” part of the troll proof literally, we enter the realm of mathematical fiction; in that realm, the answer can be different.
+In standard analysis — the prevailing flavor of fiction used to deal with infinity in algebraic contexts — attempts to formally analyze the scenario will show that our increasingly jagged curve somehow collapses to a smooth diagonal (or a smooth circle) the moment we start talking about the hypothetical outcome “at infinity”.
+In this view, the troll proof is incorrect in a different way: it implies that the outcome of an infinite process must bear some resemblance to what we’ve seen after an arbitrarily high but finite number of steps.

-The best way to develop intuition about this scenario is to have another look at the earlier formula for the pointwise error between the stairstep pattern and the diagonal:
+The best way to develop intuition about this gotcha is to have another look at the earlier formula for the pointwise (shape) error between the stairstep pattern and the diagonal:

-The apparent collapse of our kinda-would-be-fractal doesn’t have any profound meaning; it’s just an outcome of an thought experiment in a framework where numbers must be finite, but processes can continue without end.
-This asymmetry can produce wacky results elsewhere, too; the earlier case of 0.9999… = 1 is another manifestation of the same phenomenon.
+The apparent collapse of our infinitely-jagged shaped doesn’t have any profound meaning; it’s just an outcome of an thought experiment in a framework where numbers must be finite, but processes can continue without end.
+This asymmetry can produce wacky results elsewhere, too; the previously-discussed case of 0.9999… = 1 is another manifestation of the same phenomenon.

 👉 For more articles about math, visit this page.
 In particular, you might enjoy: